-- Authorizes land that is enrolled in an agricultural security area to be transferred to another person during a partially elapsed ten-year enrollment period. - Requires the clerk of the board of county commissioners of the county that includes the most land that is located or is to be located within an agricultural security area to serve as the clerk on behalf of all boards of county commissioners and boards of township trustees that are participating in a joint meeting concerning an application for the formation of an agricultural security area. - Alters the requirements pertaining to the operation of a business in an agricultural security area. - Alters the definition of "qualifying agricultural real property" for purposes of the law that provides a property tax exemption for property that is enrolled in an agricultural security area. - Specifies that qualifying agricultural real property that is enrolled in an agriculture security area that is exempt from property taxes can be added to the list of property exempted from taxation that is compiled by a county auditor, and exempted from taxation, without the consent of the Tax Commissioner or the applicable metropolitan housing authority officer. - Makes other changes to the Agricultural Security Areas Law.
+- Alters the application requirements for enrolling land in an agricultural security area with respect to the preparation and contents of a map concerning the land. - Allows additional contiguous farmland to be enrolled in an existing agricultural security area during a partially elapsed ten-year enrollment period. - Authorizes land that is enrolled in an agricultural security area to be transferred to another person during a partially elapsed ten-year enrollment period. - Requires the clerk of the board of county commissioners of the county that includes the most land that is located or is to be located within an agricultural security area to serve as the clerk on behalf of all boards of county commissioners and boards of township trustees that are participating in a joint meeting concerning an application for the formation of an agricultural security area. - Alters the requirements pertaining to the operation of a business in an agricultural security area. - Alters the definition of "qualifying agricultural real property" for purposes of the law that provides a property tax exemption for property included in an agricultural security area. - Makes other changes to the Agricultural Security Areas Law.